Container-deposit legislation: Belgium

 Smaller beer bottles (250 or 330 mL) carry a €0.10 deposit, and larger ones (750 mL or 1 L) a €0.20 one.
 Some fruit-juice bottles, such as those sold by Oxfam Wereldwinkels/Magasins du Monde, carry a €0.30 deposit.
 Some hard plastic milk and orange juice bottles such as those sold by Delhaize carry a €0.20 deposit.
 In April 2019 the Brussels Capital Region started a project to test out an expansion of the system to cans, which hold a €0.05 deposit.
 After the 2019 Belgian regional elections the new Brussels regional government decided to introduce the deposit system for cans, as well as for plastic bottles.

 Croatia

+A deposit system for some glass bottles such as beer bottles existed since the time of Yugoslavia.

-Since 2006, a refundable deposit of 0.50 kn has been levied on non-refillable containers (except dairy products) with minimum volume of 200 mL.
+In 2006, a refundable deposit of 0.50 kn was first levied on non-refillable containers (except dairy products) with a minimum volume of 200 mL.
 Retailers over 200 m2 are obliged to take-back containers.
-Collection is mostly manual, although some collection occurs with reverse vending machines.
-Retailers must sort containers by material type (PET bottles, aluminum/steel cans, and glass bottles).
+Collection is often manual, although some collection occurs with reverse vending machines.
+Retailers must sort containers by material type (PET bottles, aluminium/steel cans, and glass bottles).
 The scheme is government operated and there is a collection target of 95%.
 In 2015, the scheme recovered up to 90% of all non-refillable containers placed on the Croatian market.

+The plastic bottles for dairy products were later included in the system, then excluded from the system in late 2015, and then brought back into it in 2019.

+With the introduction of the Euro as legal tender in 2023, the refundable deposit was converted to €0.07.
+In 2025, the deposit was increased to €0.10 per item.